DCMZ88/internship/Week 9/README.md

 Object Detector : Florence-2

- > I included each images' precision value in a `json` file.
+ > Note: I included each images' precision value in a `json` file.

 ### Challenges and Limitations
 - One Limitation is that each 'Ground Truth' for each VLM wil be different due to the fact that the labels generated from the image might slightly differ.